United States Naval Observatory: The time ball

-The Nautical Almanac Office
+Nautical Almanac Office

-In 1849 the Nautical Almanac Office (NAO) was established in Cambridge, Massachusetts as a separate organization.
-It was moved to Washington, D.C. in 1866, operating near Fort Myer.
+In 1849, the Nautical Almanac Office (NAO) was established in Cambridge, Massachusetts as a separate organization.
+In 1866, it was moved to Washington, D.C., operating near Fort Myer.
 It relocated to the U.S. Naval Observatory grounds in 1893.

 On 20 September 1894, the NAO became a "branch" of USNO; however, it remained autonomous for several years.

 The site houses the largest astronomy library in the United States (and the largest astrophysical periodicals collection in the world).
 The library includes a large collection of rare physics and astronomy books from the past millennium.

-Measuring the astonomical unit
+Measuring the astronomical unit

 An early scientific duty assigned to the Observatory was the U.S. contribution to the definition of the Astronomical Unit, or the AU, which defines a standard mean distance between the Sun and the Earth.
 This was conducted under the auspices of the congressionally-funded U.S. Transit of Venus Commission.
 The astronomical measurements taken of the transit of Venus by a number of countries since 1639 resulted in a progressively more accurate definition of the AU.

 Relying strongly on photographic methods, the naval observers returned 350 photographic plates in 1874, and 1,380 measurable plates in 1882.
 The results of the surveys conducted simultaneously from several locations around the world (for each of the two transits) produced a final value of the solar parallax, after adjustments, of 8.809″, with a probable error of 0.0059″, yielding a U.S.-determined Earth-Sun distance of 92,797,000 mi, with a probable error of 59,700 mi.
 The calculated distance was a significant improvement over several previous estimates.

-The 26 inch and 40 inch refractors
+The 26 inch refractor and 40 inch reflector

 The telescope used for the discovery of the Moons of Mars was the 26 inch (66 cm) refractor telescope, then located at Foggy Bottom, Washington, DC.
 In 1893 it was moved to its Northwest DC location.

 In 1934, the largest optical telescope installed at USNO saw "first light".
 This 40 inch aperture instrument was also the second (and final) telescope made by famed optician, George Willis Ritchey.
 The Ritchey–Chrétien telescope design has since become the de facto optical design for nearly all major telescopes, including the famed Keck telescopes and the space-borne Hubble Space Telescope.

 Because of light pollution in the Washington metropolitan area, USNO relocated the 40 inch telescope to Flagstaff, Arizona.
 A new Navy command, now called the USNO Flagstaff Station (NOFS), was established there.
 Those operations began in 1955.
 Within a decade, the Navy's largest telescope, the 61 inch "Kaj Strand Astrometric Reflector" was built; it saw light at Flagstaff in 1964.

 USNO continues to maintain its dark-sky observatory, NOFS, near Flagstaff.
 This facility now oversees the Navy Precision Optical Interferometer.